Welcome to the SSM PhD Program

 The program of studies is aligned to international standards of Higher Education and fulfills the criteria of the process of Harmonization of Higher Education in Europe.
 The full PhD program consists of three main consecutive stages: Coursework, Research Lab (Data Collection and Analysis) and the Doctoral Thesis (Write-up and Defense).
 Coursework consists of five taught Research Method modules, delivered in three workshops that require students’ attendance.
 The successful accomplishment of the first stage of the PhD program allows the candidate to enter in the Research Lab stage to collect, edit and analyse data.
 The third and final stage of the process of the PhD program is the write-up of your Doctoral Thesis.

 The PhD program is based on a research-oriented and part-time study model.
+Due to the Covid-19 circumstances, all classes are online through Zoom.
+Please contact your SSM Learning Center in regard of the mode of delivery.
 On site study, web-based-learning, blended learning, distance learning are combined with work-based study, which is supported by methodical coaching or supervised by faculty and teaching staff.

 Each module is assessed through one assignment.
 It forms a paperwork addressing all the intended learning outcomes of the module.